SpatialMosaic: A Multiview VLM Dataset for Partial Visibility: Statistics of SpatialMosaic-Bench

 \section{Statistics of SpatialMosaic-Bench}

 We provide detailed statistics of \ourbenchmark{} across different difficulty levels in Fig.~\ref{fig:qa_distribution}.
-Our benchmark contains total 1M QA pairs distributed across six main task categories: Count, Best-View Selection, Existence, Attribute, and Localization.
+Our benchmark, spanning both indoor and outdoor scenes, contains a total of 1M QA pairs distributed across six main task categories: Count, Best-View Selection, Existence, Attribute, and Localization.
 To ensure a comprehensive evaluation of spatial reasoning capabilities, we emphasize challenging scenarios by generating more samples from high and medium difficulty levels.
-Note that, we enforce that the target object is not visible in the query frame in attribute, existence, and spatial tasks; thus, all QA samples from these tasks fall under the Partially Visible category in the visibility-level distribution.
+Note that we enforce the target object to be invisible in the query frame for attribute, existence, and spatial relation tasks; thus, all QA samples from these tasks fall under the Partially Visible category in the visibility-level distribution.